 Once a child gets mono, the virus stays inactive in the body for life.
-It only rarely can become active again.
+Only rarely can it become active again.

 The symptoms of mono can be like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.